 Supporting Sellers are brilliant actors such as Sterling Hayden and George C. Scott, Slim Pickens, and James Earl Jones.
 Hayden in particular shines as Jack D. Ripper, a national defense commander who catalyzes the movie’s central nuclear crisis.

 It’s shot in black-and-white, but don’t let that discourage you.
 This is as good of a dark comedy as you’ll ever see — and it’s worth sitting through some Crackle ads for.

 Best described as an erotic thriller, this marks Kubrick’s final film, the final cut of which he completed mere days before his death.

 Eyes Wide Shut was a lengthy, 400-day production, starring Tom Cruise and Nicole Kidman as a married couple who are having issues.
 She reveals she’s contemplated having an affair, and he retaliates by infiltrating an underground sex cult of sorts.

 It’s even stranger than it sounds.
 Many conspiracy theorists speculate Kubrick was attempting to expose the Illuminati or some other secret society, but investigate those threads at your own risk!

 This 1953 flick marked Kubrick’s directorial debut.
-Without the resources of the studio system, he produced it on his own, and served as cinematographer and editor as well.
+Without the resources of the studio system, he produced it on his own and served as a cinematographer and editor as well.

 It’s a low-budget, black-and-white war drama that’s only a little over an hour long.
 However, there’s a lot packed into this movie, and it signals the promise Kubrick has as a filmmaker.